chrisvo81/git-terminal/README.md

 ## Project Overview

+If you're used to Git Bash and want to make the terminal look similar, you can customize the prompt to include the current Git branch and status.
+Here's how you can do it:

-This project provides a set of .zshrc and .bashrc scripts that customize your terminal to mimic the color scheme and behavior of the Git Bash program.
-By following the instructions below, you can apply these customizations to your terminal environment.
+This project provides a set of `.zshrc` and `.bashrc` scripts that customize the terminal to mimic the color scheme and behavior of the Git Bash program.
+By following the instructions below, you can apply these customizations to the terminal environment.

 ## Prerequisites

-Before you begin, you need to determine which configuration file your shell uses.
+Before you begin, you need to determine which configuration file the shell uses.
 The common configuration files are:

 - `.bashrc`
 - `.bash_profile`